zhaoyi3264/flask-market/README.md

 # flask-market

-A market for buying and selling electronic products built using Python Flask.
+A market for buying and selling electronic products built with Bootstrap, Jinja, Flask and SQLite.

 To download dataset and create a sqlite db file: